edersonpeka/front-page-scheduler/readme.txt

 Stable tag: 0.1.4
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ederson@gmail.com&lc=BR&currency_code=BRL&item_name=Front%20Page%20Scheduler%20Wordpress%20Plugin

 Choose an alternate static front page to a specific daily period.
-Agendamento de página inicial alternativa para período diário específico.

 == Description ==

 Front Page Scheduler let you choose some page to be shown as the front page of your site during a specific daily period, in specific week days.
 Since version 0.1.4, you can even create a set of "rules", choosing specific front pages for different days and periods.

-= Portuguese: Descrição =
-O plugin Front Page Scheduler permite que você escolha uma página para ser exibida como página inicial de seu site durante um período diário específico, em dias da semana específicos.
-A partir da versão 0.1.4, você pode inclusive criar uma série de "regras", escolhendo páginas iniciais específicas para dias e períodos diferentes.

 == Installation ==